microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/v1.0/docs/Update-MgUserOnlineMeeting.md

   - `[ShareMeetingChatHistoryDefault <String>]`: meetingChatHistoryDefaultMode
   - `[StartDateTime <DateTime?>]`: The meeting start time in UTC.
   - `[Subject <String>]`: The subject of the online meeting.
+  - `[Transcripts <IMicrosoftGraphCallTranscript[]>]`: The transcripts of an online meeting.
+Read-only.
+    - `[Id <String>]`: The unique identifier for an entity.
+Read-only.
+    - `[Content <Byte[]>]`: The content of the transcript.
+Read-only.
+    - `[CreatedDateTime <DateTime?>]`: Date and time at which the transcript was created.
+The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Read-only.
+    - `[MeetingId <String>]`: The unique identifier of the online meeting related to this transcript.
+Read-only.
+    - `[MeetingOrganizer <IMicrosoftGraphIdentitySet>]`: identitySet
+    - `[MetadataContent <Byte[]>]`: The time-aligned metadata of the utterances in the transcript.
+Read-only.
+    - `[TranscriptContentUrl <String>]`: The URL that can be used to access the content of the transcript.
+Read-only.
   - `[VideoTeleconferenceId <String>]`: The video teleconferencing ID.
 Read-only.
   - `[WatermarkProtection <IMicrosoftGraphWatermarkProtectionValues>]`: watermarkProtectionValues
     - `[(Any) <Object>]`: This indicates any property can be added to this object.